Access to Information

 Journalism (2016)

 This article explores the relationship between journalists and civil society actors in promoting the Freedom of Information right in Bulgaria.
 It emphasizes the importance of civil society as influential actors in the media agenda-building process and presents a new approach to conceptualizing the journalist/non-governmental organization relationship from a cooperative rather than power-distance perspective.
-VIEW
+ACCESS HERE.

 • Governments’ uses and misuses of Freedom of Information laws in emerging European democracies: FOI laws’ impact on news agenda-building in Albania, Kosovo, and Montenegro.